LEImDL/PythonValidGen/README.md

 }
 ````

-For example, for an optional boolean value:
+4. For an optional boolean value:

 ````json
 {
   "name":"age_over_18",